syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/how-to/How-to-set-the-opacity-of-chart-series.md

 ---
 layout: post
 title: How to set opacity of Syncfusion chart series in Xamarin.Android
-description: This session describes how the Syncfusion Xamarin.Android SfChart can be set a opacity in chart series.
+description: This section describes about how to set the opacity/alpha to the chart series in the Syncfusion Xamarin.Android Chart.
 platform: Android
 control: Chart
 documentation: ug